dannberg/dannb-org/content/blog/2024/apple-vision-pro-thoughts.md

 So, *how* does a company sell a new vision for humans interacting in virtual worlds?

 First, it's very careful with language.
-According to Apple, the Vision Pro is *spacial computing*, not virtual reality.
+According to Apple, the Vision Pro is *spatial computing*, not virtual reality.
 You're not actually entering a new world, just having an *immersive experience*.
 You can dip in and out (note: not *out* and *in*) to adjust *immersion* into digital *content*.

 Then, it has to design a product experience (and especially demo!) that highlights that reality is first priority, and immersive experiences second.
 When you first put the headset on, you're greeted by your familiar surroundings.
 The Encounter Dinosaurs interactive experience—pre-installed on all headsets and an important part of the product demo—begins in your physical space before opening a wall-sized window into a prehistoric world.